-Number of People Worldwide that are Zinc Deficient
+Percent of Population Worldwide that are Zinc Deficient (2 billion).

 Number of Children Estimated to Die from Zinc Deficiency Related Issues Annually.